lutostag/yboomy/README.md

 yboomy_run is forked from dmenu_run so the licensing was kept the same as that project (MIT/X Consortium license).

-You will need dmenu andstest from suckless.org (there might be a package named suckless-tools or something similar for your distro providing you with these executables).
+You will need dmenu and stest from suckless.org (there might be a package named suckless-tools or something similar for your distro providing you with these executables).
 You will also need python2 or python3 -- it will work with either but the shelve backend can not be used by both interchangeably -- it should be one XOR the other.